The Everglades National Park

 Established in 1947 to preserve the biological diversity and resources of the Everglades ecosystems, the Everglades National Park protects 1.5 million acres of Florida’s southern tip.
-Most of the primeval landscape—a mix of freshwater and coastal prairie, mangroves, marshland, pine, cypress woods, and the waters and islands of Florida Bay—is a federally designated wilderness (the largest subtropical wilderness in the United States).
+Most of the prehistoric landscape—a mix of freshwater and coastal prairie, mangroves, marshland, pine, cypress woods, and the waters and islands of Florida Bay—is a federally designated wilderness (the largest subtropical wilderness in the United States).

-Famously called a “river of grass” by Florida writer and environmental activist Marjory Stoneman Douglas, the hundred-mile-long Everglades ecosystem once flowed freely from Lake Okeechobee in south-central Florida to the Gulf of Mexico and Florida Bay.
-Although the park is a federally protected area at the southernmost portion of the Everglades, upstream development and agribusiness continue to diminish watery habitats (home to abundant fish, wildlife, including tropical wading birds and the Florida manatee).
+Famously called a “river of grass” by Florida writer and environmental activist Marjory Stoneman Douglas, the Everglades ecosystem once flowed freely from Lake Okeechobee in south-central Florida to the Gulf of Mexico and Florida Bay.
+Although the park is a federally protected area at the southernmost portion of the Everglades, upstream development and agribusiness continue to diminish watery habitats (home to abundant fish and wildlife, including tropical wading birds and the Florida manatee).

 I have the privilege of being an Everglades Fly Fishing Guide in this National Park treasure.
 This privilege entails having the responsibility to help restore and preserve the Everglades.
 I take this responsibility very seriously and encourage all of my clients to do the same.

-One out of every three Floridians (8 million people) relies on the Everglades for their water supply.
+One in every three Floridians (8 million people) relies on the Everglades for their water supply.

 The Everglades comprise the largest subtropical wetland ecosystem in North America.

 The Everglades is a World Heritage Site and an International Biosphere Reserve.

-While it is often described as a swamp or forested wetland, the Everglades is actually a very slow-moving river.
+While it is often described as a swamp or forested wetland, the Everglades is a slow-moving river.

-Once spread out over millions of acres, the Everglades ecosystem reaches from the Kissimmee River to Lake Okeechobee, where waters from the lake slowly move south toward Florida Bay.
+Once spread over millions of acres, the Everglades ecosystem reaches from the Kissimmee River to Lake Okeechobee, where waters slowly move south toward Florida Bay.

 Native Americans living in and around the river called it Pahayokee (pah-HIGH-oh-geh), the "grassy waters."